vapoursynth/vapoursynth/doc/gpufilters.rst

    short internal locking, never hold a lock across a GPU wait.

 #. **Clean up in order.** In the free callback: wait your final timeline
-   value, then destroy pipelines, pools, scratch buffers and the timeline.
+   value, then destroy pipelines, pools and scratch buffers, and release your reference to the timeline.
 Scratch buffers have no producer pair anyone waits on — destroying them before the device finished using them is a bug the core cannot catch.
+The wait is about your own objects, not about
+   consumers: frames you produced keep the timeline alive on their own, so freeGPUTimeline never has to wait for anybody.

 When to wait on the host
 ------------------------